Robust Contracts with Exploration: Constant Technology

 Suppose that in the first period the principal offers contract $w_1$ and observes agent $1$'s action $a_1=\kh{F_1,c_1}$.
 She learns that the true technology $A$ is compatible with $\kh{w_1,a_1}$; that is, it contains $a_0$ and $a_1$, and does not contain any action strictly better than $a_1$ for agent $1$ under $w_1$.

 In the second period, if she offers the same contract $w_2=w_1$, then she knows that agent $2$ will choose $a_1$ again because the two agents have the same technology.
 This exactly repeats her first-period payoff $\mathbb{E}_{F_1}\fkh{y-w_1\kh{y}}$ in the second period.
-Part \ref{part:1} of Lemma \ref{lem:second} below shows that, in some cases, doing so is already optimal for the principal,\footnote{In the numerical example, this corresponds to the case where agent $1$ chooses the known action $a_0$ in response to the equal split contract.} which means that an optimal second-period contract may be nonlinear following nonlinear first-period contracts.
+Part \ref{part:1} of Lemma \ref{lem:second} below shows that, in some cases, doing so is already optimal for the principal, which means that an optimal second-period contract may be nonlinear following nonlinear first-period contracts.